-So here is my Writing Goals display.
-I have only displayed a few goals at a time (the most relevant ones to my class).
-I don’t want to overwhelm them and I also have limited wall space.
-I have put my students’ names next to their corresponding writing goal and the display is nice and large so they can see it from their seats.
+Pictured below is my Writing Goals display.
+I decided to only display a few goals at a time (the ones most relevant to my class).
+I didn’t want to overwhelm my students, and I also have limited wall space.
+I placed my students’ names next to their corresponding writing goal.

-For now, I have chosen their goals for them and have based it on their current writing abilities and writing behaviours.
-I only JUST introduced this today so once they get the hang of it and I see the children are achieving their goals, I will open it up to them to begin deciding on what they would like to work on (with a little guidance from myself of course!)
+For now, I have chosen the student’s goals for them, based on their current writing abilities and writing behaviours.
+Once my students get the hang of it and I see them achieving their goals, I will open it up to them to begin deciding what they would like to work on (with a little guidance from myself of course!)

-HERE you will find my Writing Goals Poster Pack:
+You’ll find my Writing Goals Poster Pack here.